PrehypertensionSkip to the navigation

-- Lose weight if you are overweight.
+- Stay at a healthy weight.
+Lose weight if you are overweight.
 Losing as little as 10 lb (4.5 kg) can help lower your blood pressure.

 - Eat a healthy diet.
 The DASH diet is an eating plan that can help lower your blood pressure.
 DASH stands for Dietary Approaches to Stop Hypertension.
 It focuses on eating foods that are high in calcium, potassium, and magnesium.
 The DASH diet includes lots of fruits and vegetables, as well as whole grains, fish, and poultry.
 Your doctor may suggest that you talk to a dietitian if you need help planning what to eat.

-- Cut back on salt.
+- Limit sodium.
 For good health, less is best.
 Most people shouldn't eat more than 2,300 milligrams (mg) of sodium a day.
-If you have diabetes or chronic kidney disease, if you are African-American, or if you are older than age 50, try to limit the amount of sodium you eat to less than 1,500 mg a day.1 Your doctor will tell you how much you can have.
+If you limit your sodium to 1,500 mg a day, you can lower your blood pressure even more.footnote 2 Your doctor will tell you how much you can have.
 Do not add salt to your food.
 Limit processed and canned foods, such as soups, frozen meals, and packaged snacks.

 - Limit alcohol to 1 drink a day for women and no more than 2 drinks a day for men.
 If your blood pressure tends to go up when you have alcohol, your doctor may suggest that you do not drink any alcohol.

 - U.S. Preventive Services Task Force.
 (2015).
 Hypertension in Adults: Screening and Home Monitoring: Final Recommendation Statement. http://www.uspreventiveservicestaskforce.org/Page/Document/RecommendationStatementFinal/high-blood-pressure-in-adults-screening.
 Accessed January 21 , 2016